10 Best Things To Do in Playa del Ingles, Gran Canaria

 Playa del Ingles is a great spot for windsurfing, especially during the winter months, due to the west winds which create the perfect conditions at this time of year.

 The only drawback of windsurfing in Playa del Ingles can be the number of people on the beach since it is quite a big and popular resort.
-But the beach is quite large and usually there's enough room for everyone to enjoy their day as they please.
+But the beach is quite large and usually there's enough room for everyone to enjoy their day as they like.

 If you haven't tried surfing yet and you want to try it for the first time, Gran Canaria is a great destination to do so, as you can take a learning class and see if you like it and if you'd want to continue.